-GD No.878/2005 ensures, in Chapters 5 and 6, the methods for gathering and disseminating environmental information.

-The relevant definitions are provided in Article 2 of GD No. 878/2005 on public access to environmental information:
+GD No.878/2005, as amended, ensures, in Chapters 5 and 6, the methods for gathering and disseminating environmental information.
+The relevant definitions are provided in Article 2.
 The non-discrimination requirement was included in the definition of "the applicant" in Article 2 of GD 878/2005).

-(i) Public authorities possess and update environmental information;
+- (a) With respect to paragraph 1, measures taken to ensure that: - (i) Public authorities possess and update environmental information;

-Article 28 (1) of GD No.878/2005 provides for the public authorities to ensure "as far as is within their power to the extent possible, that any environmental information that is compiled by them or on their behalf should be updated, accurate and comparable. "
+Article 28 (1) of GD No.878/2005, as amended, provides for the public authorities to ensure "as far as is within their power to the extent possible, that any environmental information that is compiled by them or on their behalf should be updated, accurate and comparable."